 Take a small amount of care when heating cast-iron cookware.
 Most are safe up to 500°F (some Le Creuset come with knobs that are safe only up to 390°F, but the Dutch ovens now feature new knobs rated up to 500°F).
 Low to medium heat is recommended, and manufacturers tell you not to heat an empty oven—although there are plenty of home-baked bread recipes that utilize a Dutch oven as a cooking vessel.
 But … do so at your own risk.

 You should be wary of thermal shock, which can lead to the cast iron cracking or warping, and possibly chipping the enamel.
 Just remember not to take a hot pot and toss it into a sink of cold water.
 Before washing cast iron, let it cool first.

-Lisa McManus of Cook’s Illustrated told my colleague Kevin Purdy last year that any enameled cast iron is prone to tiny chips, cracks, and discoloration—even the Le Creuset pots used in the Test Kitchen—but “none of that affects cooking performance, if they’re small.”
+Lisa McManus of Cook’s Illustrated told us that any enameled cast iron is prone to tiny chips, cracks, and discoloration—even the Le Creuset pots used in the Test Kitchen—but “none of that affects cooking performance, if they’re small.”

 Lodge recommends cleaning with nylon pads or scrapers rather than metal ones.
 The light-colored interiors of most enameled cast iron can darken slightly with use, but you can remove stains by scrubbing with a baking soda paste or soaking in a light bleach solution for a few hours.
 Le Creuset offers similar advice (while plugging their own Le Creuset liquid cleaner instead of abrasive cleaners).